Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

 > Implementation details are things which users of your code will not typically use, see, or even know about.

 That means implementation details can be somewhat insidious.
 It's not just about avoiding using certain getters or patterns, but also about understanding what an API can reveal to a user and only testing those possibilities.
-Within the scope of migrating from OverReact Test, there are some code smells that are indicative of implementation details are being tested.
+Within the scope of migrating from OverReact Test, there are some code smells that are indicative of implementation details being tested.
 Most of them stem from grabbing the component instance itself and utilizing the class APIs to check data on that instance (props, state, children, etc).

 If you want to dive deeper into what implementation details are, Kent's [blog post][implementation-details-blog] is a great source.